averms/black-nvim/README.md

 # black-nvim

-A port of the [official black plugin][1] to use neovim's remote provider interface.
+A port of the [official black plugin] to Neovim's remote Python plugin interface.
-**If you are having problems, make sure that you are on the latest version of black (19.3b0+).
-There was a change in the API.**

 Differences:
 - It runs asynchronously, so it won't block scrolling while formatting the buffer.